Supreme Court says California worship restrictions violate religious rights

 Instead, the justices imposed their own rule: The state must allow indoor services but may limit attendance at 25 percent capacity.
-The court left in place — for now — a ban on singing and chanting as those events, activities the state said were particularly risky for spreading the coronavirus.
+The court left in place — for now — a ban on singing and chanting at those events, activities the state said were particularly risky for spreading the coronavirus.

 The court’s action was badly fractured.
 Five of the nine justices wrote to explain their reasoning, including Justice Amy Coney Barrett, who issued her first signed opinion.

-But the direction of the court is clear: The conservative justices now in control are highly suspicious of state restrictions on the constitutionally protected right to worship, even as some officials contend those are the events — people from different families gathering together for an extended period indoors singing and chanting — most likely to spread the virus.
+But the direction of the court is clear: The conservative justices now in control are highly suspicious of state restrictions on the constitutionally protected right to worship, even as some officials contend that those are the events — people from different families gathering together for an extended period indoors while singing and chanting — most likely to spread the virus.

 Justice Neil M. Gorsuch, writing for himself and Justices Clarence Thomas and Samuel A. Alito Jr., said the court last fall made it clear that states may not enact looser regulations for businesses and other activities than for houses of worship.